Hone your skill of writing great articles

 3. Uploading images

 Images can transform your article and the image you choose should resonate with your audience and let them know what you are writing about.
-You may wish to choose your image once your headline is settled on.
+You may wish to choose your image once your headline is settled.
 Alternatively, you might want to wait until your article is finished.
 Like a headline, your image should relate to the content.
 Copyright is absolutely the bottom line and you should never, ever take any risks around copyright.
 The consequences can cost you silly amounts in lawsuits.
 Always know you have the copyright to publish your images.
 Good quality images are available on the internet whether you have a budget or not.

 This was the part I just got totally wrong when I first started out.
-I did not realise how important a good structure and readability featured when writing great articles.
-Not only is readability important to engage with your audience and help them want to read your articles but also to make it easy for search engines to understand what on earth you are writing about.
+I did not realise how important good structure and readability featured when writing great articles.
+Not only is readability important to engage with your audience and help them want to read your articles but also makes it easy for search engines to understand what on earth you are writing about.
 You must think about how you want to structure your article in terms of headings, sentence length, paragraphs and emphasis on your topic.
 It really does help!

 5. Linking out from your article

-I get many requests from authors who want to pepper their article with links to their products and services.
+I get many requests from authors who want to pepper their articles with links to their products and services.
 We discourage this practice for experts who have really great messages to share.
 Readers do not want to feel they are being “sold to”, which results when an article unduly links to promotional pages and stuff anyone wants to sell.
 Linking out from your article needs to share useful information for your audience.
 Also, search engines like it when articles help readers to get information relevant to their topic.
-A link to information that explains or adds real substance to your statements in your article help here.
+A link to information that explains or adds real substance to your statements in your article helps here.